Surrendering a Pet

 Giving up a Pet

 Giving up a pet is a heart-wrenching decision, but sometimes there seems to be no other option for a pet owner.
 We understand that financial concerns, illness, moving to a home that won’t accept pets, and unwanted litters can put owners in a no-win situation.
-The Nebraska Humane Society accepts all pets surrendered by owners.
+The Nebraska Humane Society accepts all pets surrendered by owners in our jurisdiction of Omaha and Sarpy County.
 We promise safe harbor and humane treatment as the pet is evaluated for entry into our adoption program.
 However, NHS also offers resources to help keep animals in loving homes, and we urge pet owners to consider other options before deciding to surrender their animal.

 Before you surrender